tmnestor/internvl_PoC/docs/SHARED_ENVIRONMENTS.md

 4. **Consider package compatibility** before adding new dependencies
 5. **Test changes** in a separate environment before updating the shared one

-## JupyterHub Environment Management

-For JupyterHub administrators and users:

 ### Forcing Environment Location